samrickie/samrickie/README.md

 - 🔭 I’m currently working on not working
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Flutter
-- 👯 I’m looking to collaborate on c programming
+- 👯 I’m looking to collaborate on Django
-- 🤔 I’m looking for help with python and Java
+- 🤔 I’m looking for help with Flutter
 - 💬 Ask me about cybersecurity
 - 📫 How to reach me: @samrickie_ on instagram
 - 😄 Pronouns: He